nikoschalikias/STM32F103C6_CAN2/tasks.md

 - [x] 3.
 Add images descriptions
 - [x] 4. gloss readme
 - [ ] 5.
 Use board addressing to activate outputs from other board inputs
+- [ ] 6.
+In COMMON+ mode, if Identifier matches  CAN Rx --> OUT1...8
 -